Alert: Visitor Center Closed October 9 from 9am-2pm

 2024–2025

-Fall 2024 Registration for returning students takes place from Wednesday, April 3, until Wednesday, April 17, 2024.
-Once registration closes, the open add/drop period will take place from Monday, August 19 until Tuesday, September 10, 2024.
+Spring 2025 Registration takes place from Wednesday, November 6, until Wednesday, November 20, 2024.
+Once registration closes, students will not be able to make changes to their schedules until the open add/drop period will take place from Monday, January 13 until Monday, February 3, 2025.
 During this period, students can add/drop without instructor permission, unless the course has limited enrollment.

 Registration Logistics